Indian languages

 Sponsored Links

 Names: Baré, or Balé, is a tribal name from their own language.
-Some say it is a shortened form of the word for
+Some say this is a shortened form of the word for

 Bare, Bale, Barré, Barre, and Barrés.
 The names of Bare subgroups include